getnamingo/epp-client/README.md

 # Namingo EPP Client

-An open-source PHP EPP client supporting 36 domain registry backends.
+An open-source PHP EPP client supporting 37 domain registry backends.
 Works with any PHP framework and is fully customizable.

 [![StandWithUkraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md)

 [![SWUbanner](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md)

 ## Introduction

-**Namingo EPP** is an open-source PHP EPP client that enables seamless connection to EPP servers for domain registration and management.
-It supports multiple EPP extensions, integrates easily with any PHP framework, and is fully customizable for various domain registries.

-The client also provides EPP modules for WHMCS and FOSSBilling, supporting all essential features for efficient domain management.

-## Get Involved

-We're on a mission to make **Namingo** the best it can be, and we need your expertise!
-Whether you're adept in development, have a keen eye for design, or simply brim with innovative ideas, your contribution can make a world of difference.
+**Namingo EPP** is an open-source PHP library and tool for working with EPP (Extensible Provisioning Protocol).
+It provides everything you need to connect to EPP servers, manage domains, and build custom integrations.

+- Works as both a **library** for developers and a **ready-to-use client**
+- Includes **Loom**, **WHMCS** and **FOSSBilling** registrar modules for easy automation
+- Supports EPP extensions and can be **extended to new backends** with minimal effort
+- Simple to integrate into any PHP project

+With Namingo EPP you can start small, customize as you go, and adapt it to the specific requirements of any domain registry.

 ## Features